-- (2) The administrator shall enforce the provisions of this act and the rules and regulations and interpretations adopted thereunder with respect to a creditor, unless the creditor's compliance is regulated exclusively or primarily by another state or federal agency. - (3) To keep the administrator's rules and regulations in harmony with the rules of administrators in other jurisdictions which enact the revised uniform consumer credit code, the administrator, so far as is consistent with the purposes, policies and provisions of K.S.A.
-16a-1-101 to 16a-9-102, inclusive, and amendments thereto, may: - (a) Before adopting, amending and revoking rules and regulations, advise and consult with administrators in other jurisdictions which enact the uniform consumer credit code; and - (b) in adopting, amending and revoking rules and regulations, take into consideration the rules of administrators in other jurisdictions which enact the revised uniform consumer credit code. - (4) Except for refund of an excess charge, no liability is imposed under K.S.A.
-16a-1-101 to 16a-9-102, inclusive, and amendments thereto, for an act done or omitted in conformity with a rule and regulation or written administrative interpretation of the administrator in effect at the time of the act or omission notwithstanding that after the act or omission the rule and regulation or written administrative interpretation may be determined by judicial or other authority to be invalid for any reason. - (5) The administrator prior to December 1 of each year shall establish such fees as are authorized under the provisions of K.S.A.
-16a-1-101 to 16a-9-102, inclusive, and amendments thereto, for the ensuing calendar year in such amounts as the administrator may determine to be sufficient to meet the budget requirements of the administrator for each fiscal year.
+- (m) use the nationwide mortgage licensing system and registry as a channeling agent for requesting and distributing any information regarding supervised lender licensing to and from any source so directed by the administrator; - (n) establish relationships or contracts with the nationwide mortgage licensing system and registry or other entities to collect and maintain records and process transaction fees or other fees related to applicants, licensees or other persons subject to the act and to take such other actions as may be reasonably necessary to participate in the nationwide mortgage licensing system and registry.
+The administrator shall regularly report violations of law, enforcement actions and other relevant information, to the nationwide mortgage licensing system and registry; - (o) require any licensee to file reports with the nationwide mortgage licensing system and registry in the form prescribed by the administrator or the administrator's designee. - (2) The administrator shall enforce the provisions of this act and the rules and regulations and interpretations adopted thereunder with respect to a creditor, unless the creditor's compliance is regulated exclusively or primarily by another state or federal agency. - (3) To keep the administrator's rules and regulations in harmony with the rules of administrators in other jurisdictions, the administrator, so far as is consistent with the purposes, policies and provisions of K.S.A.
+16a-1-101 et seq., inclusive, and amendments thereto, may: - (a) Before adopting, amending and revoking rules and regulations, advise and consult with administrators in other jurisdictions; and - (b) in adopting, amending and revoking rules and regulations, take into consideration the rules of administrators in other jurisdictions. - (4) Except for refund of an excess charge, no liability is imposed under K.S.A.
+16a-1-101 et seq., inclusive, and amendments thereto, for an act done or omitted in conformity with a rule and regulation or written administrative interpretation of the administrator in effect at the time of the act or omission notwithstanding that after the act or omission the rule and regulation or written administrative interpretation may be determined by judicial or other authority to be invalid for any reason. - (5) The administrator prior to December 1 of each year shall establish such fees as are authorized under the provisions of K.S.A.
+16a-1-101 et seq., inclusive, and amendments thereto, for the ensuing calendar year in such amounts as the administrator may determine to be sufficient to meet the budget requirements of the administrator for each fiscal year.